totallywanderlost/website/README.md

 ## Running Locally

-This will build and serve the site on <http://localhost:8080>.
+This will build and serve the site on [localhost:8080](http://localhost:8080):

     make run

 You can override the port if required:

     make run port=1337

-The site will be visible at [localhost:8080](http://localhost:8080)

 ## Deployments